markpollack/dataflow.spring.io/content/documentation/pages/2-concepts/2-what-are-streams.md

 # What are streams

-A streaming data pipeline is typically made of independent event-driven streaming applications that connect using a `messaging middleware` or a `streaming platform`.
+A streaming data pipeline is made up off independent event-driven streaming applications that connect using `messaging middleware`.
-The streaming pipeline can be `linear` or `non-linear` based on the data flow through the distributed applications of the streaming pipeline.
+The streaming data pipeline can be `linear` or `non-linear` based on the data flow through the independent applications that comprise the streaming data pipeline.
-As a streaming application developer, you can focus on developing your streaming application’s business logic while delegating the plumbing of the application to the messaging middleware/streaming platform using the Spring Cloud Stream framework.
+As an application developer can focus on developing your application’s business logic while delegating the underlying messaging concerns to the Spring Cloud Stream framework.
+Control over the detailed settings of the underlying messaging middleware is done declaratively though application configuration.

+**TODO I think what is below can go into the stream development guide**

 ## Spring Cloud Stream